 - pain in the stomach, especially after eating

 - regular feeling of fullness

 For a list of real-life SIBO signs and symptoms, click HERE to grab my top 8.

 Click HERE to save the Buyer’s Guide to SIBO Tests for later.

 There are two main types of SIBO.
 Understanding this helps understand their role in testing.

-When having an overgrowth of bacteria in your small intestine, the carbs you eat can ferment before they are broken down.
+When you have an overgrowth of bacteria in your small intestine, the carbs you eat do not get broken down before they reach the large intestine.

 This fermentation process releases hydrogen as a byproduct, so people with SIBO have elevated levels of hydrogen in their GI tract.

 This is why one of the most effective methods for diagnosing SIBO is testing hydrogen levels in the gut using a breath test.